-You are qualified for the job (you have the necessary skills, experience, and education) and you can do the essential duties of the job in question;
+You have the necessary skills, experience, and education needed for the job and you can do the most important duties of the job in question;

-Your employer treated you differently from other workers in job-related activities because of your cancer treatment or history;
+You were treated differently from other workers in job-related activities by your employer because of your history of or treatment for cancer;

-At some time your cancer substantially limited your ability to do everyday activities or your employer thought that your cancer so limited you.
+At some time your cancer greatly limited your ability to do everyday job activities or your employer thought that your cancer did so.

-The Americans with Disabilities Act (ADA) prohibits some types of job discrimination against people who have or have had cancer by employers (who have at least 15 employees), employment agencies, and labor unions.
-Additionally, every state has a law that regulates, to some extent, disability-based employment discrimination.
-Some laws clearly prohibit cancer-based discrimination, while others have never been applied to cancer-based discrimination.
+The Americans with Disabilities Act (ADA) does not allow some types of job discrimination against people who have or have had cancer.
+This includes employers who have at least 15 employees, employment agencies, and labor unions.
+Every state also has a law that controls, to some extent, job discrimonation based on disability.
+Some laws clearly do not allow discrimination based on cancer, while others have never been applied.
 State laws also vary as to which employers—public or private, large or small—must obey the law.

-The ADA and many state laws prohibit discrimination based on genetic information relating to diseases such as cancer.
+According to the ADA and many state laws, discrimination based on genetic information relating to diseases such as cancer is not allowed.
 For example, an employer may not ask you for the results of a genetic test or treat you differently because of your genetic history.

 You also may have the right to take medical leave under your employer's policies, a state law, or federal law.
-The Family and Medical Leave Act (FMLA) is a federal law that requires employers with 50 or more employees to provide up to 12 weeks of unpaid, job-protected leave for family members who need time off to address their own serious health condition (which includes most cancers) or in order to care for a seriously ill child, parent, spouse, or a healthy newborn or newly adopted child.
-An employee must have worked at least 25 hours per week for one year to be covered and must make reasonable efforts to schedule foreseeable medical care so as to not to unduly disrupt the workplace.
+The Family and Medical Leave Act (FMLA) is a federal law that requires employers with 50 or more employees to provide up to 12 weeks of leave.
+During this time, you are not paid, but your job position is protected.
+This law covers family members who need time off to care for their own serious health condition (which includes most cancers).
+It also covers family members who neeed time off to care for a seriously ill child, parent, spouse, or a healthy newborn or newly adopted child.
+You must have worked at least 25 hours per week for one year to be covered.
+You must also reasonably try to arrange medical care that is likely to be needed so you do not over upset the workplace.
 An employer must continue to provide benefits—including health insurance—during the leave period.

 The ADA does not require employers to provide health insurance.
-The ADA and some state laws, however, do require those employers who offer health insurance to do so fairly.
-For example, if your employer gives health insurance to all employees with jobs similar to yours, but does not give you health insurance, then the employer's refusal may be considered discrimination under the Americans with Disabilities Act.
-The employer must prove that the failure to give health insurance is based on legitimate actuarial data (statistics) or that the insurance plan would suffer serious financial problems.
+The ADA and some state laws, however, do require those employers who offer health insurance to be fair.
+For example, your employer gives health insurance to all employees with jobs similar to yours, but does not give you health insurance.
+Your employer's refusal may be considered discrimination under the ADA.
+The employer must prove that not giving you health insurance is based on valid statistics or that the insurance plan would suffer serious financial problems.
 For example, if your employer is a small business that can prove it is unable to get an insurance policy that will cover you, the employer may not have to give you the same health benefits given to your co-workers.

-Every state has laws that regulate the insurance industry.
-For example, some states forbid insurance companies from considering your cancer history when issuing a new policy.
-Contact your state insurance commissioner regarding your state law rights.
-Additionally, if you have health insurance through a group plan at work, one federal law—ERISA—prohibits your employer from firing you to prevent you from collecting your benefits.
+Every state has laws that control the insurance industry.
+For example, some states do not allow insurance companies to look at your cancer history when issuing a new policy.
+Contact your state insurance commissioner about the rights in your state.
+And if you have health insurance through a group plan at work, one federal law—ERISA—prohibits your employer from firing you to prevent you from collecting your benefits.

 How to avoid discrimination

-Lawsuits are neither the only nor necessarily the best way to fight employment discrimination.
-State and federal anti-discrimination laws help cancer survivors in two ways.
+Lawsuits are not the only or the best way to fight job discrimination.
+State and federal laws against discrimination help cancer survivors in two ways.
 First, they discourage discrimination.
-Second, they offer remedies when discrimination does happen.
-These laws, however, should be used as a last resort because they can be costly, time-consuming, and do not necessarily result in a fair solution.
+Second, they offerways to correct discrimination when it does happen.
+These laws, however, should be used as a last resort.
+They can be high in cost, and take a lot of time.
+And the results are not always fair.
 The first step is to try to avoid discrimination.
 If that fails, the next step is to attempt a reasonable settlement with the employer.
-If informal efforts fail, however, a lawsuit may be the most effective next step.
+But if informal efforts don't work, then a lawsuit may have to be the next step.

 If you are looking for a new job, you can take several steps to lessen the chance that you will face discrimination because of your cancer history.

-Do not volunteer that you have or have had cancer unless it directly affects your qualifications for the job.
-An employer has the right—under accepted business practices and most state and federal laws—to know only if you can perform the essential duties of the job.
+Do not freely give information that you have or have had cancer unless it directly affects your abilities to do the job.
+An employer has the right—under accepted business practices and most state and federal laws—to know only if you can do the necessary duties of the job.

-Do not lie on a job or insurance application.
-If you are hired and your employer later learns that you lied, you may be fired for your dishonesty.
-Insurance companies may refuse to pay benefits or cancel your coverage.
-Federal and state laws that prohibit employment discrimination do not guarantee that all employers will refrain from illegally asking survivors about their cancer histories or gaps in education or employment.
+Do not lie on any application.
+If you are hired and your employer later learns that you lied, you may be let go for your dishonesty.
+Insurance companies may refuse to pay benefits or cancel your coverage if you lie about your condition on an insurance form.
+Federal and state laws that prohibit job discrimination do not guarantee that all employers will hold back from illegally asking survivors about their cancer histories or gaps in education or employment.
 If you are asked a question that you think is illegal, give an honest (and perhaps indirect) answer that emphasizes your current abilities to do the job.

 Keep in mind your legal rights.
-For example, under the Americans with Disabilities Act, an employer may not ask about your medical history, require you to take a medical exam, or request medical records from your healthcare provider before making a conditional job offer.
-Once an employer has made a conditional job offer, the employer can require you to submit to a medical exam only if it is required of all other applicants for the job.
-The medical exam may consider only your ability to perform safely the essential duties of that job.
+For example, under the ADA, an employer may not ask about your medical history, make you to take a medical exam, or request medical records from your healthcare provider before making a conditional job offer.
+Once an employer has made a conditional job offer, the employer can require you to have a medical exam only if it is required of all other persons who apply for the job.
+The medical exam may take into account only your ability to safely do the required duties of that job.

 Keep the focus on your current ability to do the job in question.
-Employers may not ask how often you were absent from past jobs, but they can ask if you can meet the employers' current attendance requirements.
+Employers may not ask how often you were absent from past jobs.
+But they can ask if you can meet the employers' current rules for attendance.

 Apply only for jobs that you are able to do.
-It is not illegal for an employer to reject you for a job if you are not qualified for it, regardless of your medical history.
+It is not illegal for an employer to not hire you for a job if you are not qualified for it, regardless of your medical history.

-If you have to explain a long period of unemployment during cancer treatment, if possible, explain it in a way that shows your illness is past and that you are in good health and are expected to remain healthy.
-One way to de-emphasize a gap in your school or work history because of cancer treatment is to organize your resume by experience and skills, instead of by date.
+Explain any long periods of not working during cancer treatment, if possible, explain it in a way that shows your illness is past and that you are in good health and are expected to remain healthy.
+One way to take the focus off of a gap in your school or work history because of cancer treatment is to organize your resume by experience and skills, instead of by date.

 Seek help from a job counselor or social worker with resume preparation and job interviewing skills.
 Practice answers to expected questions such as, "Why did you miss a year of work?" or "Why did you leave your last job?"
-Answers to these questions must be honest, but should stress your current qualifications for the job and not past problems, if any, resulting from your cancer experience.
+Be honest when answering these questions, but stress your current qualifications for the job and not past problems, if any, resulting from your cancer experience.

 Do not discriminate against yourself by assuming that cancer leaves you unable to work.
-Although cancer treatment leaves some survivors with real physical or mental disabilities, many survivors are capable of performing the same duties and activities as they did prior to diagnosis.
-With the help or your medical team, make an honest assessment of your abilities compared with the mental and physical demands of the job.
+Although cancer treatment leaves some survivors with real physical or mental disabilities, many survivors are able to do the same duties and activities as they did before having cancer.
+With the help of your medical team, do an honest review of your abilities and compare them with the mental and physical demands of the job.

 How to enforce your legal rights

-If you suspect that you are being treated differently at work because of your cancer history, consider an informal solution before leaping into a lawsuit.
-You want to stand up for your legal rights without casting yourself as a troublemaker.
+If you suspect that you are being treated differently at work because of your cancer history, consider an informal solution before jumping into a lawsuit.
+You want to stand up for your legal rights without making yourself look like a troublemaker.

 If you face discrimination, consider the following suggestions:

-Use your employer's policies and procedures for resolving employment issues informally.
+Use your employer's policies and procedures to settle employment issues informally.

-If you need some kind of accommodation to help you work, such as flexible working hours to accommodate healthcare providers' appointments, suggest several alternatives to your employer.
+If you need some kind of modification to help you work, such as flexible working hours to keep healthcare providers' appointments, suggest several alternatives to your employer.

-Educate employers and co-workers who might believe that people cannot survive cancer and remain productive workers.
+Teach employers and co-workers who might believe that people cannot survive cancer and remain productive workers about cancer.

-Ask a member of your healthcare team (healthcare provider or social worker) to write or call your employer to offer to mediate the conflict and suggest ways for your employer to accommodate you.
+Ask a member of your healthcare team (healthcare provider or social worker) to write or call your employer to help settle the conflict and suggest ways for your employer to accommodate you.

 Seek support from your co-workers.

-If informal solutions fail, consider several steps to protect your right to file a lawsuit:
+If informal solutions don't work, keep in mind these steps to protect your right to file a lawsuit:

 Keep carefully written records of all job actions, both good and bad.

 Pause before you sue.
-Carefully evaluate your goals.
-For example, do you want your job back, a change in working conditions, certain benefits, a written apology, or something else?
-Consider the positive and negative aspects of a lawsuit.
-Potential positive aspects include getting a job and monetary damages, protecting your rights, and tearing down barriers for other survivors.
-Potential negative aspects include long court battles with no guarantee of victory (some cases drag on for five years or more), legal fees and expenses, stress, a hostile relationship between you and the people you sue, and a reputation in your field as a troublemaker.
+Carefully review your goals.
+For example, do you want your job back or a change in working conditions?
+Or do you want certain benefits, a written apology, or something else?
+Look at the positive and negative aspects of a lawsuit.
+Positive aspects can include getting a job and monetary damages, protecting your rights, and tearing down blocks for other survivors.
+Negative aspects can include long court battles with no promise of winning.
+Some cases can drag on for five years or more.
+And there can be legal fees and expenses and stress.
+You can experience a harsh relationship between you and the people you sue and a reputation in your field as a troublemaker.

 ADA.
-If you believe you have been treated differently by an employer covered by the Americans with Disabilities Act because of your cancer history, you must file a complaint with the Equal Employment Opportunities Commission (EEOC) to enforce your rights.
-To get the location of your regional EEOC office, call the EEOC Public Information System in Washington, DC at 1-800-669-4000.
+To file a complaint related to your cancer history with an employer, covered by the Americans with Disabilities Act you must file a complaint with the Equal Employment Opportunities Commission (EEOC) to enforce your rights.
+To get the location of the EEOC office in your area, call the EEOC Public Information System in Washington, DC at 1-800-669-4000.
 You can get publications from the EEOC that explain the Americans with Disabilities Act and how to enforce your rights under the law by calling 1-800-669-EEOC.

 FMLA.
-To file a lawsuit under the Family and Medical Leave Act, you may choose between filing a lawsuit in court or filing a complaint with the Employment Standards Administration, Wage and Hour Division of the United States Department of Labor.
+To file a lawsuit under the Family and Medical Leave Act, you have two choices.
+You may file a lawsuit in court.
+Or you may file a complaint with the Employment Standards Administration, Wage and Hour Division of the United States Department of Labor.
 For information about the Department of Labor office closes to you, call 1-866-4USWAGE.
 Most complaints filed with the Wage and Hour Division are resolved informally.

-Even if your legal rights were violated, there is no guarantee that a public agency or court will give you a fair remedy.
-A trained job counselor, social worker, nurse, or clergy may help you deal with the personal issues that result from employment discrimination due to your cancer history.
+Even if your legal rights were violated, there is no guarantee that a public agency or court will give you a fair solution.
+A trained job counselor, social worker, nurse, or clergy may help you deal with the personal issues that result from job discrimination due to your cancer history.